kera-cudmore/TheQuizArms/TESTING.md

 - - -

 ### Full Testing

+Full testing was performed on the following devices:

+* Laptop
+  * Macbook Pro 2021 14 inch screen
+* Mobile Devices
+  * iPhone 13 pro.

+Each device tested the site using the following browsers:

+* Google Chrome
+* Safari
+* Firefox

+Additional testing was taken by friends and family on a variety of devices and screen sizes.
+They reported no issues when playing.

+One tester in peer code review stated that the bottom of the play screen was cut off when testing on an iphone SE (2nd gen).
+I was unable to replicate this issue using google chrome developer tools.

 `Home Page`
 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |